 A brief Web Edition project introduction is publicly available on the AES YouTube channel.

 A detailed introduction of the second edition project was presented during the 150th AES Convention in the spring of 2021 by Herre, Web Edition editor Sascha Dick and TC-CAS Committee member Christof Faller.
-That presentation can be viewed in the AES Live: Videos portal.
+That presentation can be viewed by members in the AES Live: Videos portal.